JasonPollman/ProtoLib/ReadMe.md

 ------
 ProtoLib is a fast, node and browser friendly JavaScript library.
 It "tucks" library methods inside a single, customizable property attached to *Object.prototype*.

-Currently working in Node.js, Chrome, Firefox, and Safari.
+Currently *tested* and working in Node.js, Chrome, Firefox, Safari, IE 10 & 11.
-**Untested in IE**

 Basically, I got sick of writing the same library methods over and over, dealing with static methods, and colliding libraries...